Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Related work

-Another important dissimilarity measure is the Hellinger distance, defined as the (scaled) Euclidean distance between square-root densities, $d_{H}(p,q) = \sqrt{\frac{1}{2} \int (\sqrt{p(\mathbf{z})} - \sqrt{q(\mathbf{z})})^2} d\mathbf{z}$.
+Another important measure of dissimilarity is the Hellinger distance, defined as the Euclidean distance between square-root densities, $d_{H}(p,q) = \sqrt{\frac{1}{2} \int (\sqrt{p(\mathbf{z})} - \sqrt{q(\mathbf{z})})^2} d\mathbf{z}$.
+It relates to the Bhattacharyya distance via $d_{H}(p,q) = \sqrt{1 - e^{-d_B(p,q)}}$.
+Therefore, it also has a closed-form expression for Gaussians, and provides the same bound on the Bayes classification error.
 It is a true distance, bounded between 0 and 1, and it converges to the Fisher-Rao distance for infinitesimally close distributions \citep{amari_information_2016}.
-It relates to $BC(p,q)$ via $d_{H}(p,q) = \sqrt{1 - BC(p,q)}$, meaning that a closed-form expression is available for Gaussians, and that it provides a bound on the Bayes classification error.
 Notably, $d_H$ has not been used for dimensionality reduction in the multiclass Gaussian case (see \cite{carter_information_2009} for a non-parametric example, and \cite{dwivedi_discriminant_2022} for a two-class Gaussian example).
-This is likely because it is monotonically related to $d_B$, making them equivalent in the two-class case.

-Unlike the Fisher-Rao distance, $d_{FR}$, $d_B$, and $d_H$ are not geodesic distances along a statistical manifold.
-While not essential for maximizing discriminability, the geometric perspective is appealing.
-On the other hand, the distances $d_B$ and $d_H$ have direct links to Bayes error in the two-class case, unlike $d_{FR}$.
-This link, however, is less clear in the multiclass case, since pairwise errors do not determine overall error \citep{loog_multiclass_2001,thangavelu_multiclass_2008}.
-It is therefore an empirical question which objective is better for maximizing discriminability in the multiclass case for specific real-world datasets, as we explore here.